liamg/darktile/README.md

 debug = false               # Enable debug logging to stdout.
 Defaults to false. slomo = false               # Enable slow motion output mode, useful for debugging shells/terminal GUI apps etc. Defaults to false. shell = "/bin/bash"         # The shell to run for the terminal session.
 Defaults to the users shell. search_url = "https://www.google.com/search?q=$QUERY" # The search engine to use for the "search selected text" action.
 Defaults to google.
-Set this to your own search url using $QUERY as the keywords to replcae when searching.
+Set this to your own search url using $QUERY as the keywords to replace when searching.

 [colours]
   cursor        = "#e8dfd6"